 I have never experienced anything like this.
-I was scared, it felt surreal, but I learnt a few things:
+I was scared, it felt surreal, but I learnt a few things.

-People are generous and resilient.
-The morning after the earthquake, we were still parked in a farmer’s paddock with 20 other cars, waiting for the tsunami warning to end.
+Firstly, people are generous and resilient.
+The morning after the earthquake, we were still parked in a farmer’s paddock with twenty other cars, waiting for the tsunami warning to end.
 The farmer invited us into his home and served hot drinks and snacks.
 His house was chaos.
 Every single item had been thrown onto the floor, smashed glass everywhere.
 And yet he took the time to chat and provide food and drinks.
 This was the first of many acts of kindness we were to receive.

 A few days after the quake, we were taken in by a family and given a bedroom.
 Our hosts were busy and scared, but delighted to have people staying.
 The whole experience was a reminder of how kind people are, despite what the constant barrage of negative news may have us believe.

-Stuff doesn’t matter.
+Times of difficulty not only expose the importance of human connection, but also the insignificance of stuff.
 As soon as the initial tremors stopped, we all grabbed warm clothes and a few belongings and rushed outside.
 I took my waterproof, head-torch, wallet, car keys, and Kindle(?!).
 I left everything else.
 In the stress of the moment, it felt like we might never see our stuff again.
 The hostel could’ve collapsed, or been carried away by a tsunami, or even looted.
 But we didn’t miss what we’d left behind.
 It didn’t seem important.

 I’m now ending 2016 on a peaceful campsite with views of a brilliantly blue lake and snow-capped mountains.
 We’ve been hiking, reading, Netflixing, and drinking.
-A fine way to bring in the (hopefully less turbulent) new year.
+A fine way to bring in the hopefully less turbulent new year.